By Robert Davies

 We publish about 40 titles per year.
 Some of them are high-quality hardbacks of the coffee-table kind, lavishly illustrated with maps, medieval illuminations, literary manuscripts and the like.
 Others are quirky and amusing gift books – The Philosophy of Beards being a recent on-trend success.
 You might also be familiar with the books that accompany the Library’s exhibitions.
 Last year we reached new audiences with books on Comics Unmasked and the Gothic tradition; this year the 800th anniversary of Magna Carta is a central focus of our attention, and we are experiencing high demand for the catalogue.

 Increasingly, the engine of our success is our Crime Classics series, which was launched in 2012 with a new edition of the first ever detective novel (The Notting Hill Mystery from 1865) and is now flourishing as we resurrect forgotten classics from the golden age of British crime fiction between the two world wars.
-The Library’s bestselling book of all time is Mystery in White, a Christmas crime novel that was republished to great acclaim in autumn 2014.
+The Library’s bestselling book of all time is Mystery in White, [our Shiny review here] a Christmas crime novel that was republished to great acclaim in autumn 2014.